Martin Hill Ortiz

 has a startling poetry and a resonant vision.
 At 46 words, it seems

-From Lincoln's second inaugural address: "The mystic chords of memory,
+From Lincoln's first inaugural address: "The mystic chords of memory,

 stretching from every battlefield and patriot grave to every living